environmentalinformatics-marburg/rsdb/docs/_docs/r_package_installation.md

 title: R Package Installation
 ---

-For installation of R package paste the following lines -into an R terminal.
+For installation of R package paste the following lines into an R terminal.

 ~~~ R
 install.packages("devtools")